ad3ldev/rusty-sort/README.md

 ## Conculsion
 With the divide and conquer strategy that was used on the previous algorithms.
 We can devise a standard algorithm to make any sorting algorithm parallel:
-1. Divide the array into Chunks, each chunk being = array size / processors.
+1. Divide the array into chunks, where `chunk = array size / number of processors`.
 2. Use the algorithm to sort each chunk in parallel.
 3. Take each two chunks and merge them in parallel.
-4. Continue until one chunk is left
+4. Continue until one chunk is left.
 5. Return the array sorted.